 Feel free to use a Smoked Turkey Brine if you prefer a brined bird.
 Since this particular turkey breast recipe requires it to be cooked low and slow it’s ridiculously juicy and flavorful without it.
 Same goes for a Turkey Injection Recipe.

 This sous vide turkey breast recipe can also be utilized with a bone-in turkey breast.
 No edits are needed.

 You can absolutely use frozen turkey breast.
 Just add an extra 60 minutes to the cook time, for a minimum of 3.5 hours.

-Turkey drippings collected in the sous vide bag are a great addition to gravy or au jus.
+Turkey drippings collected in the sous vide bag are a great addition to turkey gravy (or even prime rib gravy) or au jus.
 If you’re reverse searing you can also use the juices as a baste.
 Just pour the liquid on top of the breast when searing.

 Cajun Turkey Breast

 Replace the poultry seasoning with cajun or creole seasoning to make a cajun turkey.
 Cook the turkey breast as indicated.